Robbie Robertson: With Ronnie Hawkins and the Hawks

-Robertson began shadowing Hawkins.
-After the Suedes opened for the Arkansas-based rockabilly group Ronnie Hawkins and the Hawks at Dixie Arena, Hawkins hired Robertson for the Hawks' road crew.
-Hawkins recorded two songs co-credited to Robertson, "Hey Baba Lou" and "Someone Like You", for his album Mr. Dynamo (1959), and brought Robertson to the Brill Building in New York City to help him choose songs for the rest of the album.
+Robertson began shadowing Hawkins after the Suedes opened for the Arkansas-based rockabilly group Ronnie Hawkins and the Hawks at Dixie Arena.
+One afternoon he overheard Hawkins say he needed some new songs since they were going into the studio to record the next month.
+Hoping to ingratiate himself, Robertson stayed up all night and wrote two songs, "Someone Like You" and "Hey Boba Lu", and played them for Hawkins the next day.
+The showman was impressed and recorded both of them for his new album, Mr Dynamo (1959).
+Hawkins brought Robertson to the Brill Building in New York City to help him choose songs for the rest of the album.

-Hawkins hired pianist Scott Cushnie away from the Suedes, and took him on tour in Arkansas with the Hawks.
+Hawkins hired pianist Scott Cushnie away from the Suedes and took him on tour in Arkansas with the Hawks.
 When the Hawks' bass player left the group, Cushnie recommended that Hawkins hire Robertson to replace him on bass.
 Hawkins invited Robertson to Arkansas, and then flew to the UK to perform on television there.
 Left in Arkansas, Robertson spent his living allowance on records and practised intensively each day.
 Upon returning, Hawkins hired him to play bass.
 Cushnie left the band a few months later.
 Robertson soon switched from bass to playing lead guitar for the Hawks.
-Robertson developed into a guitar virtuoso.
+He developed into a guitar virtuoso.

-Roy Buchanan, a few years older than Robertson, was briefly a member of the Hawks and became an important influence on Robertson's guitar style: "Standing next to Buchanan on stage for several months, Robertson was able to absorb Buchanan's deft manipulations with his volume speed dial, his tendency to bend multiple strings for steel guitar-like effect, his rapid sweep picking and his passion for bending past the root and fifth notes during solo flights."
+Roy Buchanan, a few years older than Robertson, was briefly a member of the Hawks and became an important influence on Robertson's guitar style: "Standing next to Buchanan on stage for several months, Robertson was able to absorb Buchanan's deft manipulations with his volume speed dial, his tendency to bend multiple strings for steel guitar-like effect, his rapid sweep picking, and his passion for bending past the root and fifth notes during solo flights."

 Drummer/singer Levon Helm was already a member of the Hawks and soon became close friends with Robertson.
 The Hawks continued to tour the United States and Canada, adding Rick Danko, Richard Manuel, and Garth Hudson to the Hawks lineup in 1961.
 This lineup, which later became the Band, toured with Hawkins throughout 1962 and into 1963.
 They also hired the saxophone player Jerry Penfound and later Bruce Bruno, who were both with the group in their intermediary period as Levon and the Hawks.

 Ronnie Hawkins and the Hawks cut sessions for Roulette Records throughout 1961–1963, all of which Robertson appeared on.
 The sessions included three singles: "Come Love" b/w "I Feel Good" (Roulette 4400 1961); "Who Do You Love" b/w "Bo Diddley" (Roulette 4483 1963); and "There's A Screw Loose" b/w "High Blood Pressure" (Roulette 4502 1963).